Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 1) [Download Python](https://www.python.org/downloads/).
 2) Run `pip install selenium` in the command line
 3) [Download the ChromeDriver](https://chromedriver.chromium.org/downloads).
-Unzip the it to the directory with the source code.
+Unzip it to the directory with the source code.

 Then you can run `main.py`